Understanding breast cancer metastasis

 It is important to understand the two types of Stage IV Breast Cancer and the differences between them:-

 - De Novo metastatic breast cancer: This term refers to women who are Stage IV at the initial diagnosis of breast cancer.
-That is, the cancer has already spread to other parts of the body.
+That is, cancer has already spread to other parts of the body.
 De novo metastatic breast cancer accounts for only around 6% of cases at diagnosis in the US.

-- Recurrent breast Cancer: More often, breast cancer returns or spreads after the initial diagnosis and treatment of breast cancer.
+- Recurrent Breast Cancer: More often, breast cancer returns or spreads after the initial diagnosis and treatment of breast cancer.
 This recurrence can happen months, or even years, after the first presentation and treatment.

 Survival Rates for Stage IV Breast Cancer

 Stage of breast cancer at diagnosis is one of the most important prognostic factors.
 Above is a bar chart from the National Cancer Institute (SEER) statistics for 2012.
-As we can see, the 5 year survival rate for women diagnosed with Stage IV breast cancer was 22%.
+As we can see, the 5-year survival rate for women diagnosed with Stage IV breast cancer was 22%.